Zild Benitez: Manila Magic

-Solo Career
+Solo career

 On August 13, 2016, Benitez joined a music competition named "Music Hero" in the noontime show Eat Bulaga!.
 He originally won the "Bass Hero" title, but due to IV of Spades' rise to fandom, he and his bandmate, Blaster Silonga, who also won the "Electric Guitar Hero" title, left their titles and gave it up.

 On June 12, 2020, Benitez released the music video of "Sinungaling" on YouTube.
 Few weeks later, he also released "Dila", along with its music video on July 9, 2020.
 On August 6, 2020, he released his debut solo album titled "Homework Machine".
 It features "Sinungaling" and "Dila" which were released beforehand.

-Benitez signed an artist management contract with Rico Blanco's label/management Balcony Entertainment.
+In the same year, Benitez signed an artist management contract with Rico Blanco's management label Balcony Entertainment.